Plantation complexes in the Southern United States: Ancillary structures

 Most plantation owners maintained an office for keeping records, transacting business, writing correspondence, and the like.
-Although it, like the schoolroom, was most often within the main house or another structure, it was not at all rare for a complex to have a separate plantation office.
-John C. Calhoun used his plantation office at his Fort Hill plantation in Clemson, South Carolina as a private sanctuary of sorts, with it utilized as both study and library during his twenty-five year residency.
+Although it, like the schoolroom, was most often within the main house or another structure, it some complexed had a separate plantation office.
+John C. Calhoun used his plantation office at his Fort Hill plantation in Clemson, South Carolina, as a private sanctuary of sorts, with it utilized as both study and library during his 25-year residency.